2DGD-F0TH/2DGD_F0TH/chapters/009_Putting_Yourself_Out_There/002_Project_Ideas.md

 For the master level we will make the shields, which are complex to code in the way of the original game, so we will "cheat".

 Our shields will be "force fields" which can withstand 3 shots before getting disabled: such shots can come from the aliens or our ship.
-After 5 to 10 seconds, the shields will come back online and ready to stop bullet again.
+After 5 to 10 seconds, the shields will come back online and ready to stop bullets again.

 Like the original game, the shields can block both our and our enemy's bullets, making for a more challenging gameplay.